 You Are Your Own Best Resource

 You are your own best resource.
 What the heck does that even mean?
 Well, it means that if you don’t take care of you, who’s going to take care of the important things that you do?
+Before I continue, you should know that this post contains affiliate links, which means that if you click on or purchase one of the products links I’ll receive some compensation which will support my addiction to all things coffee.
 The kids, the job, the dishes, walk the dog.
 Whatever it is your doing there are folks or fur babies that count on you to be there for them on a regular basis.

 It doesn’t mean that you put your head down and put your nose to the grindstone.
 I’ll work harder, longer, faster and so on and so forth.
 Rather there are ways to use positivity to motivate us to take care of ourselves better.
 I’d like to use weight loss as an example of how we can take care of ourselves as

 a resource.
 Let me rephrase THE resource.
 You are the only you, you have to take care of you so you can take care of the things and the people you love.